open-telemetry/opentelemetry-collector-contrib/exporter/dynatraceexporter/README.md

 > When using this exporter, it is strongly RECOMMENDED to configure the OpenTelemetry SDKs to export metrics
 > with DELTA temporality.
 If you are exporting Sum or Histogram metrics with CUMULATIVE temporality, read
-> about possible limitations of this exporter [here](#considerations-when-exporting-cumulative-data-points).
+> about possible limitations of this exporter [below](#considerations-when-exporting-cumulative-data-points).

 ### Running alongside Dynatrace OneAgent (preferred)